-Enrata Inc. v.
+Entrata Inc. v.
 Yardi Systems Inc.(District of Utah).
 Represent Entrata Inc., a provider of property management software, in an antitrust dispute.

 Orlando Communications LLC v.
 Kyocera Communications Inc.(Middle District of Florida).
 Represented Kyocera Communications Inc. in patent infringement dispute related to range and bearing tracking systems and adaptive error correction.
-Plaintiff dismissed case after Kyocera obtained a favorable ruling on a motion to dismiss.
+Plaintiff dismissed the case after Kyocera obtained a favorable ruling on a motion to dismiss.

 Frequency Systems LLC v.
 Kyocera Communications Inc.(Eastern District of Texas).
 Represented Kyocera Communications Inc. in patent infringement suit involving 802.11 and LTE technologies.
 Investigated claims and engaged in negotiations with plaintiff that led to an unconditional dismissal of Kyocera.

 Vantage Point LLC v.
 Kyocera Communications Inc.(Eastern District of Texas).
 Represented Kyocera Communications Inc. in patent infringement dispute related to microprocessor pipelining technology.
-Case settled on favorable terms after successful motion to transfer case to the Northern District of California.
+The case settled on favorable terms after a successful (pre TC Heartland) motion to transfer the case to the Northern District of California.

 Wyncomm LLC v.
 Kyocera Communications Inc.(District of Delaware).
 Represented Kyocera Communications Inc. in patent infringement dispute related to 802.11 technologies.
-Case settled on favorable terms.
+The case settled on favorable terms.

-Certain Electronic Imaging Devices.
-(International Trade Commission, 337-TA-850).
+Certain Electronic Imaging Devices(International Trade Commission).
 Helped develop non-infringement defenses that led to ruling by Administrative Law Judge that there was no Section 337 violation by Huawei in relation to the lawsuit brought concerning Android mobile phones by Flashpoint Technology.

 Eastman Kodak v.
 Kyocera Corp.(Western District of New York).
 Represented Kyocera Corporation in a patent/licensing dispute involving the Kodak digital imaging patent portfolio and Kyocera’s patent portfolio.
-Case terminated with a favorable settlement resolving all outstanding litigation against Kodak.
+The case terminated with a favorable settlement resolving all outstanding litigation against Kodak.

 Dicam, Inc. v.
 Palm, Inc.(Western District of Virginia).
 Represented Palm Inc. in patent infringement dispute involving devices for remote image capture.
 Obtained summary judgment of non-infringement at the outset of the case via a pre-discovery motion for claim construction and summary judgment.

-©1996-2018 Morrison & Foerster LLP.
+©1996-2019 Morrison & Foerster LLP.
 All rights reserved.